Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Parameter estimation and computational complexity

 \subsection{Computational complexity}

-Assuming $L > M > N > D > m > P$, the overall time complexity of a single evaluation of the unnormalized log posterior in our approach can be summarized as $\mathcal{O}(LD(M + N) + M^3P)$ for our marginal model and $\mathcal{O}(LN^3)$ for the BTM dependence model.
+Assuming $\Ndim > M > \Nobs > D > m > P$, the overall time complexity of a single evaluation of the unnormalized log posterior in our approach can be summarized as $\mathcal{O}(\Ndim D(M + \Nobs) + M^3P)$ for our marginal model and $\mathcal{O}(\Ndim\Nobs^3)$ for the Bayesian transport-map dependence model.
 Inverse evaluations scale linearly in $\Nobs\Ndim$ except for the transport map inversion, which introduces a quadratic dependence on $\Nobs$ per recursion step.
-For optimization, gradients are obtained via automatic differentiation in JAX \parencite{deepmind2020jax}, so gradient evaluations scale like log-posterior evaluations up to a constant-factor overhead.
+For optimization, gradients are obtained via automatic differentiation in JAX \citep{deepmind2020jax}, so gradient evaluations scale like log-posterior evaluations up to a constant-factor overhead.
 In typical applications, the overall runtime is primarily driven by operations linear in $\Nobs\Ndim$ and cubic in $\Nobs$ (which is typically small).
-A detailed summary of all computational costs is provided in \autoref{app:complexity}, \autoref{tab:complexity}.
+A detailed summary of all computational costs is provided in Section~C of the Appendix \citep{Brachem2026-SCT-Appendix}.
+We discuss possible use of the fitted model for compressed storage, including its relation to storage-oriented stochastic generators and a conditional-completion illustration, in Section~D of the Appendix \citep{Brachem2026-SCT-Appendix}.